zyedidia/micro/runtime/syntax/README.md

 Here are micro's syntax files.

-Each yaml file specifies how to detect the filetype based on file extension or given signature.
-The signature can be matched to all available lines of the file or to the value defined with the option `detectlimit` (to limit parse times) for a best "guess".
+Each yaml file specifies how to detect the filetype based on file extension.
+In case more than one file type matched a signature can be used to solve the ambiguity by parsing all available lines of the file or to the value defined with the option `detectlimit` (to limit parse times) for a best "guess".
 Then there are patterns and regions linked to highlight groups which tell micro how to highlight that filetype.

 Making your own syntax files is very simple.
 I recommend you check the file after you are finished with the